Proving You Weren't At Fault for a Car Accident

 It may seem strange to hear, but fault or liability—the answer to the question "Who caused the crash?"—is not a key issue in every kind of car accident claim.

 For example, in a no-fault car insurance state, a determination of fault is irrelevant to most car accident injury claims, by statutory design.
-That's because no-fault schemes dictate that a policyholder will first (and usually exclusively) collect compensation for any losses from his or her own insurer.
-Only in specific circumstances does fault come into play in no-fault states.
-Specifically, the claimant's injuries must meet a certain threshold for the claimant to step outside of no-fault and make a liability claim directly against the at-fault driver.
+That's because with no-fault, a driver's own insurance coverage will apply to their car accident injuries and certain other losses.
+The claimant's injuries must meet a certain threshold before they can step outside the no-fault system and make a liability claim directly against the at-fault driver.

 So, if you're in a car accident in one of the dozen or so no-fault states, and the other driver is saying you caused the accident, you may not have anything to worry about.
-(But keep in mind that since no-fault car insurance rarely applies to vehicle damage claims, if you're making a claim for damage to (or total loss of) your car or truck, fault for the accident will likely be a relevant factor in determining whose insurance will cover your losses.)
+But keep in mind that since no-fault car insurance doesn't apply to vehicle damage claims, if you're making a claim for damage to (or total loss of) your car or truck, fault for the accident will likely be a relevant factor in determining whose insurance will cover your losses.

 But if you're seriously injured, or there might not be enough insurance in play to cover all your losses, or you've experienced a significant amount of pain and suffering in the wake of the accident, spending the time and resources to keep fighting probably makes sense.

 If you do decide to dispute a fault finding after a car accident, know that right or wrong, insurance companies tend to take lawyers more seriously than they do "civilians."
-If you're unrepresented, the chances of being ignored or bullied by an insurance adjuster are exponentially greater, especially if they say they have all the evidence they need to blame you for the accident.
+If you're handling your car accident claim yourself, the chances of being ignored or bullied by an insurance adjuster are exponentially greater, especially if they say they have all the evidence they need to blame you for the accident.

 If you're disputing a fault finding, having a car accident lawyer on your side means your best case will be put together by a skilled professional.
 And if it's necessary to do so, a lawyer will take the lead on filing a car accident lawsuit if the insurance company won't move from its position.
 Learn more about when it's time to hire a car accident lawyer.